clone206/dsd2dxd/README.md

   - The dither will be optimized accordingly, including for 20 bit output.
 - Allows you to choose between different decimation filters.
 - Uses available CPU threads in parallel, with progress bars for each conversion
+  - (Progress bars only visible when not reading from stdin or writing to stdout)

 ![Progress bars](/asset/progress.jpg)